Kml159/Evolution-Simulation/README.md

 Output Neuron: The output neuron is the neuron that sends the output to the world and takes any action like moving the creature.
 The output neuron is connected to the creature.

-## Creatures
-The creatures are the agents of the simulation.
-The creatures are controlled by the neural network.
-The creatures are placed in the world.
-The creatures will live or die based on world conditions.

 ## Population
 The population will be randomly generated.
 Every individual in the population will also be randomly generated.